richardcpeterson/multiselect/README.md

 * Merged code from chickenchan to fix issue with loosing sort order - issue 22
 * Updated so width doesn't expand past what the target elements width is.
 Borders were causing this to happen.
 * Add code to trigger the original select boxes change event whenever the list changes.
+* Added support for specifying width and height.
+If not specified it will default to using the target element's dimensions which can be inconsistent if the target is a select element and it's not visisble.

 ## Original Author's comments ##